-Today, Chandni Chowk is synonymous with choked streets filled the sweet and savoury smell of the Delhi’s delicacies and stuffed with busy haphazard shoppers, looking to strike bargains on everything from dry fruits and spices to replicas of designer lehengas.
+Today, Chandni Chowk is synonymous with choked streets filled with the smell of the Delhi’s sweet and savoury delicacies, and narrow lanes stuffed with busy haphazard shoppers, looking to strike bargains on everything from dry fruits and spices to replicas of designer lehengas.
 But long before assuming this identity, Chandni Chowk was a premier market of Old Delhi.
 Its history dates back to the founding of Shahjahanabad in the 17th century.
 It was designed by Emperor Shah Jahan’s daughter, Jahanara.
 And it derives its name from a shallow water channel and pool that was built through its centre specifically for reflecting moonlight.

 We look at the bustling market of Chandni Chowk and its historic buildings through paintings, lithographs and prints, and photographs!